-NIPPON O GINKO 10000
+NIPPON GINKO SPECIMEN

-SPECIMEN

-5

-1 Intaglio printing The main designs on banknotes, including the portrait, are printed using the intaglio printing method.
-Specifically, for the denomination numerals and the text "日本銀行券" (Bank of Japan note), a technique known as intaglio printing is employed, where ink is applied thickly to create a greater relief.
+1 Intaglio printing

+The main designs on banknotes, including the portrait, are printed using intaglio printing, an ink deposition method that leaves the surface of the banknote rough to the touch.
+For the denomination numerals, the tactile mark, and other features, a special technique called deep intaglio printing is employed, in which ink is applied thickly to create greater relief.
-tilting

-touch

-Watermark and high-definition watermark

-In addition to the intricate portrait watermark, finely crafted continuous patterns (high-definition watermark) are applied around the portrait.
+touch watermark 2 Watermark and high-definition watermark In addition to the intricate portrait watermark, finely crafted continuous patterns (high-definition watermark) are applied around the portrait.